---

 # The Token Density Research: What the Data Actually Shows

-Token density is the ratio of pure semantic value to total characters in a document.
-Higher ratios enable more efficient processing and citation by AI models.
-[Improving Agents](https://www.improvingagents.com/blog/best-input-data-format-for-llms/) conducted a study testing GPT-4's ability to answer 1,000 questions from 1,000 synthetic employee records formatted in 11 different ways.
+Token density measures the efficiency of content for AI processing, defined as the ratio of pure semantic value to total characters.
+Higher token density allows models to process and cite content more effectively.
+A study by [Improving Agents](https://www.improvingagents.com/blog/best-input-data-format-for-llms/) tested GPT-4's comprehension across 1,000 questions using 1,000 synthetic employee records formatted in 11 different ways.

 | Data Format | Comprehension Accuracy | Key Finding |